 Admire Africa's iconic peak from afar or prepare for the trip of a lifetime.

-This page covers three very different options all within the same broad area.
+This page covers three very different options all within the same broad geographical area.
 But that’s where the similarity ends.
 One is the adventure of climbing Kilimanjaro.
 The others are the scenic delights of Western Kilimanjaro and the Arusha area.

 The mountain towers an incredible 5km above the acacia-filled plains.
 Alluring glimpses of the magnificent snow-capped summit of Kilimanjaro from these plains contradicts its unique reality.
 Part of the fascination of the Kili climb is the mix of eco-climatic zones that you’ll hike though on your way to the summit.
 It begins with lush rainforest and then moves into montane forest, heath and moorland, alpine desert.
 And finally, bare snow and ice.